Generic Animal Drugs: Approved or Unapproved?

 Generic Name versus Generic Drug

 A “generic name” is not the same as a “generic drug.”
 The term “generic name” refers to the drug’s established name, also called the active ingredient.
 In the heartworm preventive example above, the active ingredient in both Heartgard® Tablets and Iverhart™ Tablets is ivermectin.
-Ivermectin is the generic (established) name of the drug, but Iverhart™ Tablets is the generic drug.
+Ivermectin is the generic (established) name of both products, and Iverhart™ Tablets is the trade name of the generic drug.

 Because unapproved animal drugs have not gone through an FDA pre-market review, there’s no way to know if these drugs are safe, effective, and quality manufactured.
 In contrast, FDA evaluates generic animal drugs before they are marketed to ensure they meet the agency's strict standards for safety and effectiveness and are properly manufactured and properly labeled.